Shiripatel/portfolio/README.md

-# Shirish Patel

-Welcome to my portfolio and resume webpage!
-This repository contains all the files for my personal website, showcasing my skills, education, experience, and key projects.

 ## 📄 **About Me**
 I am a data-driven professional with over 8 years of experience in business analytics, supply chain management, and digital transformation.
 My expertise includes designing end-to-end supply chain processes, implementing ERP systems, and building actionable insights through advanced analytics.